I am a Zivver admin

 - Create a Rule.

-Please follow the instruciton in Create an accepted domain in Exchange on premise to create an accepted domain in Exchange On premise.
+Please follow the instructions in Create an accepted domain in Exchange on premise to create an Accepted Domain in Exchange On-premise.

-Please follow the instruciton in Create a contact in accepted domain to create a contact in Exchange On premise.
+Please follow the instructions in Create a contact in accepted domain to create a contact in Exchange On-premise.

 Create a Connector